Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 • Focus on Donor Retention: Always build upon the rewards and benefits of the major gifts donation program.
 Plan special events for donors and handwrite your thank you letters to them.
 Here are other great tips on the art of donor retention.

-• Request Introductions: Once a solid relationship and deep trust have been created with your major gift donor, initiate the topic of being introduced to other prospective major gift donors.
-Always continue building the prospect list, as a pre-existing relationship and a positive reputation about your organization can be one of the lifelines to continually grow your major gift donor base.
+• Request Introductions: Once you have created a solid relationship and deep trust with your major gift donor, ask to be introduced to other prospective major gift donors.
+Always continue building the prospect list, as a pre-existing relationship and a positive reputation can be one of the lifelines to continually growing your major gift donor base.

 Lisa Bennett